datacarpentry/cloud-genomics/episodes/01-introduction1.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question"
+- What is cloud computing?
+- How do I log into a remote server?
 objectives:
-- "First objective."
-keypoints:
-- "First key point."
----

-## Learning Objectives

 - Understand benefits of working on a remote computer system
-- Be able to connect to a cloud instance
+- Be able to connect to a cloud instance via SSH or VNC
-    - via SSH
-    - via VNC
 - Check the available resources and file system on your remote machine
 - Keep background processes working in the cloud with `tmux`

-## Lesson
+---

 There are a number of reasons why accessing a remote machine is invaluable to any scientists working with large datasets.
 In the early history of computing, working on a remote machine was standard practice - computers were bulky and expensive.
 Today we work on laptops that are more powerful than the sum of the world's computing capacity 20 years ago, but many analyses (especially in genomics) won't work on these laptops and must be run on remote machines.